Bristol Harbour Railway

 The Bristol Harbour Railway (known originally as the Harbour Railway) was a standard-gauge industrial railway that served the wharves and docks of Bristol, England.
 The line, which had a network of approximately 5 mi of track, connected the Floating Harbour to the GWR mainline at Bristol Temple Meads.
-Freight could be transported directly by waggons to Paddington Station in London.
+Freight could be transported directly by wagons to Paddington Station in London.
 The railway officially closed in 1964.

 In 1978, a heritage railway named the Bristol Harbour Railway was opened and operated by Bristol Industrial Museum.
 It uses approximately 1 mi of the preserved line that runs adjacent to the River Avon.
 The line is a very popular visitor attraction in the city.